-- Project funding applications should be for funding within a 5-year completion period. - If submitting multiple applications, projects should be submitted in order of priority. - Applicants should review the Community Preservation Act (CPA), the Fairhaven CPA Bylaw (Town Code - Chapter 6), and this Community Preservation Plan prior to submitting CPA funding applications. - Applicants should prepare itemized project scopes, with details describing each item and its estimated cost. - Prior to submittal, applicants are encouraged to clarify with the Committee, or their own legal counsel as to the eligibility of their project under the Community Preservation Act (M.G.L.
+- Project funding applications should be for funding within a 5-year completion period. - If submitting multiple applications, projects should be submitted in order of priority. - Applicants should review the Community Preservation Act (CPA), the Fairhaven CPA Bylaw (Town Code - Chapter 6), and this Community Preservation Plan prior to submitting CPA funding applications. - Applications now include checklists with the criteria for funding that need to be checked off if they apply and addressed in the application. - Applicants should prepare itemized project scopes, with details describing each item and its estimated cost. - Prior to submittal, applicants are encouraged to clarify with the Committee, or their own legal counsel as to the eligibility of their project under the Community Preservation Act (M.G.L.
 Ch.
 44B). - Applicants should obtain three (3) professionally prepared quotes for project costs unless this is not feasible due to the uniqueness of the project.
 If such quotes are not available, detailed cost estimates may be used provided the basis of the estimates is fully explained. - If the funding application is part of a longer-term project, the applicant should include the total project cost.